heyzameer/Brototype-MERN/javascript/solutions2.md

-Okay, here's a breakdown of each topic, including context, definitions, explanations, and answers to your questions, with added interview-relevant details:

 **1. Pure Functions**

 *   **Context:** Pure functions are a cornerstone of functional programming and contribute significantly to code predictability and maintainability.